kristianhentschel/light-painter-servo-2d/Readme.md

 to the ground, horizontally centered in the frame.

-_I haven't got a good solution for this part yet, I insulated the LED with electrical tape, and sandwitched it with more Blue Tack and the fishing lines between two small coins as counterweight._
+_I haven't got a good solution for this part yet, I insulated the LED with electrical tape, and sandwiched it with more Blue Tack and the fishing lines between two small coins as counterweight._

 ### Electronics